DavidXU12345/david_project/README.md

 # david_project

-All of my personal projects in Python and C++ are saved here for your reference.
+All of my personal projects are saved here for your reference.

 ## 1. HSI Prediction
 I applied KNN algorithm to predict Hang Seng Index trend by using features "Open-Close" and "High-Low" and picked up k=15 which is the optimal parameter.
 By using back test, this simple "buy low, sell high" trading strategy can give me over 30% extra return compared to Hang Seng Index itself for past three years.